bhavintandel/bhavintandel.github.io/resources/data_science/exploring-ml-tools/aws-textract/exploring-ml-tools-aws-textract.md

+---
+layout: custom
+---

 # Exploring ML Tools - Amazon Textract

-Douments have been part of our lives since very long time, however, its not always so easy to find something in document.
+Documents have been part of our lives since very long time, however, its not always so easy to find something in document.
 With the new advances in machine learning we can actually digitize our document and thus put it to good use.

 ## Introduction

-In this post, we will be exploring Amazon Textract which has the capabilites to extract text and data from documents.
+In this post, we will be exploring Amazon Textract which has the capabilities to extract text and data from documents.
 It uses Optical Character Recognition(OCR) and augmented AI to detects the document layout and key element from the it.
 Amazon textract has been trained on tens of millions of documents including invoices, contracts, receipts, insurance claims, policy documents, etc.

 ## Features